 - A 90 minute boat ride through the Ten Thousand Islands to the Gulf of Mexico.
 Always the highlight of the day.

-- All boats captains have 5 and 6 generation history in the area
+- All boats captains have 5 and 6 generations of history to the area

 Boardwalk in Big Cypress National Preserve

 30 minute hike on a Big Cypress Boardwalk with a beautiful cypress canopy and an opportunity to see various epiphytes and orchids.